linux-nvme/nvme-cli/doc/libnvme.rst

 ``bool rae``
   Retain asynchronous events

-``struct nvme_smart_log * log``
+``struct nvme_smart_log *smart_log``
-  *undescribed*
+  User address to store the smart log

 **Description**

-This log page is used to provide SMART and general health information.
+This log page provides SMART and general health information.
 The information provided is over the life of the controller and is retained across power cycles.
 To request the controller log page, the namespace identifier specified is FFFFFFFFh.
 The controller may also support requesting the log page on a per namespace basis, as indicated by bit 0 of the LPA field in the Identify Controller data structure.

 **Return**